Ian Nairn: The Buildings of England

-Nairn admired Nikolaus Pevsner's work (if not his methodology) on the then fledgling Buildings of England series, and had approached Pevsner in the early 1960s as a potential co-author.
+Nairn admired Sir Nikolaus Pevsner's work (if not his methodology) on the then fledgling Buildings of England series, and had approached Pevsner in the early 1960s as a potential co-author.
 Pevsner, who wrote about "Visual Planning and the Picturesque", was influential on the formation of the Architectural Reviews "Townscape" series of columns, which evolved into the movement to which Gordon Cullen and Nairn were key contributors.

 In common with several architectural writers and academics at the time, Nairn had already made small contributions to the series – in his case the volumes on Essex, Norfolk and Northumberland.
 Pevsner in turn had been influenced by Nairn in earlier volumes: Rutland, for example, Pevsner described as having "no 'subtopia'".
-Nonetheless Pevsner was initially reluctant, having thus far written the guidebooks alone.
+Nonetheless, Pevsner was initially reluctant, having thus far written the guidebooks alone.
 He was also aware of Nairn's views on the 'house style' of the series from reviews Nairn had written on earlier volumes.
 However the scale of the project began to demand assistance and Pevsner eventually handed almost all responsibility for writing the Surrey volume to Nairn, whose text ultimately constituted almost four-fifths of the finished volume.

 Pevsner was content to give sole authorship to Nairn for the volume on Sussex, but as work progressed Nairn felt that his approach was increasingly at odds with the relative objectivity Pevsner required.
 Nairn began to feel that this was acting as a constraint on his writing, and ceased work on the Sussex volume before it was completed.
 According to Pevsner, in the foreword to the Sussex book, "When he (Nairn) had completed West Sussex, he found that he could no longer bear to write the detailed descriptions which are essential in The Buildings of England.
 His decision filled me with sadness...."
 Consequently, the guide was published with Nairn being given credit for the West Sussex section and Pevsner East Sussex.

 In the foreword to Sussex, Pevsner paid Nairn the compliment of acknowledging that "He writes better than I could ever hope to write."
 However, he continues: "On the other hand, those who want something a little more cataloguey and are fervently interested in mouldings and such like, may find my descriptions more to their liking."

 This contrast between exhaustive description (Pevsner) and passionate, sometimes emotional, enthusiasm (Nairn) is noted by Alec Clifton-Taylor in his review of Sussex in the Listener on 15 July 1965.
 "Dr Pevsner... is inclined to tell us everything about a building except whether it is worth going to see.
 Mr Nairn, more subjective, occasionally perverse... never leaves us in any doubt about this aspect."

 Despite these differences, Nairn remained enthusiastic about the series after his association with it had ended.
 He later wrote, "For architectural information, there is nothing to beat The Buildings of England...".